 You can do effective exercise anywhere.
 You don’t need fancy equipment or a gym membership to stay fit.
-Here, I’m revealing a calorie-burning home workout without equipment – to help you achieve fitness goals in the comfort of your own space.
+Here, I’m revealing a calorie-burning home workout without equipment – to help you achieve new fitness goals in the comfort of your own space.

 Workouts without Equipment: Stay Fit with Minimal Resources